dbenitez-bcn/astra/README.md

 To Eden Ben David for shareing on 2dimension.com the file which I modified to create my background.

-To Mireia Casa for helping me to give shape to this idea.
+To Mireia Casas for helping me to give shape to this idea.